You are now leaving the Lilly Medical website

 a A GnRH agonist was required in men and premenopausal women.

-f Analyses performed in concurrently randomized patients.
+h Analysis conducted in all concurrently randomized patients.

 Patients were enrolled from October 2021 to November 2023 across 195 sites in 22 countries.
 Demographics and baseline characteristics were well balanced at study entry.
 In the overall population